Our Services

 Helpful Resources

-See below for a comprehensive, step-by-step protocol covering diet, supplements, lifestyle habits, biomarker tracking and medical follow up that your doctor can customize for your next steps in BPA detoxification.
+Below, you'll find a step-by-step protocol covering diet, supplements, lifestyle habits, biomarker tracking, and medical follow-up your doctor can tailor to your needs.

 Bisphenol A (BPA) is a common endocrine disruptor found in polycarbonate plastics, food can linings, receipts and more.
 Over time, low-level exposure can interfere with hormone balance, metabolism and gut health.
 Modern detox science shows that supporting liver function, kidney clearance and the gut barrier—including a targeted colon cleanse for endocrine disruptors—can help reduce BPA burden.
 Below, find practical, evidence-based steps your doctor can recommend to help you flush BPA safely and effectively.